samuelifau/NDVI-VEGETATION-HEALTH-ANALYSIS-DENPASAR-BALI/README.md

 ## 🌍 **Overview**

 This project performs a complete **NDVI vegetation analysis** for **Denpasar, Bali**, using **Sentinel-2 L2A Surface Reflectance**.
-It demonstrates an EO pipeline suitable for:
+It demonstrates an EO workflow suitable for:

 - Geospatial Data Analyst
 - Remote Sensing Specialist